GVThorne/GoldLinkAPI/docs/source/code_samples.rst

 C#
 **

-For this code example, I have used the **Add Web Reference** feature within Visual Studios.
+For this code example, I have used the **Add Web Reference** feature within Visual Studio.
 This then allows me to create a Data Access model that handles the authentication and method calls.

 A model called **GVDataModel** will be created and it will contain the following structure: